Loloneuf/SmartBot/README.md

 # SmartBot
-SmartBot est un robot relativement peu cher et qui pourrait réaliser des actions sur la base d’un mécanisme de transfert de donnée simple avec une incrémentation de code facile d’accès et sans nécessité de ressource extérieure autre qu’un smartphone.
+SmartBot is a relatively low cost robot that could realize actions based on a of using a simple data transfer mechanism  with an open code that will be easy to access and modify and without needing any external ressources but a smartphone.

 [![Robot structure](Media/image/Red_object.gif)]

-L’objectif de ce projet est celui de réduire les barrières à l’entrée, aussi bien au niveau hardware que software, pour l’initiation à la robotique dans un contexte scolaire.
-En effet, la plupart des robots capable de mouvements simple et adaptés aux enfants sont chers et nécessitent l'installation de logiciels ainsi qu’un certain degré de connaissances en programmation afin de faire réaliser aux robots des actions.
-De fait, un professeur souhaitant enseigner la robotique est limité par une sorte de barrière à l’entrée imposée par la quantité de temps de travail à réaliser en amont d’un cours pour se familiariser avec les logiciels, le coût du robot sans oublier une certaine difficulté d’accès aux ressources de code.

-## Principe de fonctionnement
-L’idée derrière ce mécanisme de transfert est celle de faire fonctionner un robot en utilisant un smartphone qui affiche une page web produisant de la lumière interagissant  ainsi avec des photo récepteurs.
-Cette interaction permet un traitement des couleurs (via la caméra) facilités, une réponse quasi immédiate des capteurs  ainsi qu’un accès au code simple via l’interface de la page web.Notons aussi que la puissance de calcul d’un smartphone permet de réaliser rapidement divers calculs nécessaire au fonctionnement de la page web.
-Ainsi, le robot ne nécessite aucune configuration supplémentaire puisque tout sera directement fourni avec l’interface de la page web sur le smartphone qui contrôlera par ailleurs le mouvement de celui-ci.
+This project aims to break the image of “inaccessibility” that is behind the concept of robotic initiation in order to improve and popularize the use of robotics in schools.
+Indeed, most commercialized robots capable of basic movements that are used for pedagogical purposes are really expensive and need both knowledge and installation of several softwares in order to access the robot’s control interface.

+## How does it work
+The main idea is to have the robot functioning using a smartphone that display a web page producing light thus interacting with photosensors.
+This interaction will permit an easier color treatment via the phone camera as well as an almost instantaneous answer of our sensors.
+The code access is also facilitated by the use of a web page.
+It is also important to note that the smartphone's computational power allows for fast computations on the website.
+Our robot won't need any supplementary configurations as everything is already within the website interface on the smartphone that will thus control our bot movements.

 ## Documentation

 - [doc](doc) folder contains all main information about the project and its state of progress.
-- [Arduino code](Arduino_code) folder holds the arduino code needed for the motor to run and for the photosensors to detect light changings.
+- [Arduino code](Arduino_code) folder holds the arduino code needed for the motor to run and for the photosensors to detect light changes.
-- [web page](Web_page) folder holds all html/css/javascript codes needed to make the robot do differents actions like following an object.
+- [web page](Web_page) folder holds all html/css/javascript codes needed to make the robot do different actions like following an object.
-- [media](Media) folder contains pictures and videos about test we mades and robot structure
+- [media](Media) folder contains pictures and videos about tests we made and robot structure.
-- [Miscellaneous](Miscellaneous) folder contains various information about further
+- [Miscellaneous](Miscellaneous) folder contains various information about further improvements.